 - if the PCF for the PDU session has previously received a UE Policy Container from the UE over an ongoing PDN connection, the PCF for the PDU session shall select that PDN connection; or

-- otherwise when 5GS to EPS mobility applies, the PCF for the PDU session shall select an ongoing PDN connection that supports URSP provisioning in EPS (i.e. a PDN connection served by the associated SMF+PGW-C supporting the transfer of UE Policy Container using ePCO where the URSP provisioning in EPS support indicator was provided during PDN connection establishment or PDU session establishment).
+- otherwise when 5GS to EPS mobility applies, the PCF for the PDU session shall select an ongoing PDN connection that supports URSP provisioning in EPS (i.e. a PDN connection served by the associated SMF+PGW-C supporting the transfer of UE Policy Container using ePCO, where the URSP provisioning in EPS support indicator was provided during PDN connection establishment or PDU session establishment as described in 3GPP TS 29.512 [31]).
 If there are multiple ongoing PDN connections that support URSP provisioning in EPS the PCF for the PDU session shall select one of those based on operator policy or implementation specific means; and